dinaOuahbi/EfficientNetB3-in-survival-analysis/README.md

 ### Link to the DenseNet Version
 This methodology follows the same approach as our previous study using **DenseNet**.
-For more details on the original implementation, refer to: [Repository Link to DenseNet Version]
+For more details on the original implementation, refer to: [https://github.com/dinaOuahbi/PDAC-DeepLearning-Survival-Prediction]

 Our findings suggest that deep learning can assist in predicting PDAC prognosis and improving treatment decisions.